-Correlates of Strength of Serological Response to SARS-CoV-2
+Correlates of strength of serological response to SARS-cov-2

-Among samples with a positive SARS-CoV-2 serology, BMIs \geq 30 and age categories >40 years were associated with higher IgG responses to SARS-CoV-2 antigens in adjusted analysis, and female sex was minimally associated with lower IgM responses (Supplementary Figures 9-11).
-Stronger responses against several endemic HCoVs (specifically, higher response of IgG, IgA, or IgM to HKU1; IgM to OC43; and IgG or IgA to NL63) were each associated with stronger serological response to SARS-CoV-2 (Figures 6, Supplementary 12).
-This effect seems to be driven by female participants (Supplementary Figures 13 and 14), whereas we did not see any major differences in outcomes when stratifying by age (Supplementary Figures 15 and 16).
+Among samples with a positive SARS-CoV-2 serology, a BMI \geq 30 kg/m2 as well as age categories >40 years were associated with higher IgG responses to SARS-CoV-2 antigens in adjusted analysis, and female sex was minimally associated with lower IgM responses (Figures S9-S11).

+Stronger responses against several endemic HCoVs (specifically, higher response of: IgG, IgA, or IgM to HKU1; IgM to OC43; and IgG or IgA to NL63) were each associated with stronger serological response to SARS-CoV-2 (Figures 6, S12).
+This effect appears to be driven by female participants (Figures S13-S14), whereas we did not see any major differences in outcomes when stratifying by age (Figures S15-S16).